djShrek/photostache/notes.md

 -Using Bower for this project
 -Using Bootstrap for Front-End Design

+11/25/14

+-Using animate.css
+-Using Wow.js
+-Using Backstretch.js
+-Using jQuery

+11/26/14

+-Installed lightbox2 for basic photo gallery

 *** Main Page ***

 * --- Main Logo --- *